 A temperature probe interfaced to a computer is used to acquire the temperature readings in this experiment.
 The temperature probe has an uncertainty of ±0.1 °C.

-Setting the parameters in the Logger Pro software.
+Setting the Parameters in the Software

-Pull down the Experiment menu and choose Data Collection.
+Set the length of the experiment to 800 s.

-Change the length of the experiment to 800 sec.
-The Sampling Rate should be set to 1 samples/sec.
-Click on Done.
+Set the sampling rate to 1 sample per second.

-Click once on the number at the very top of the y-axis.
-Type in 40 and press enter.
+Set the upper limit for the temperature range to 40 °C and the lower limit to 0 °C.

-Measuring the freezing point of cyclohexane.
+Measuring the Freezing Point of Cyclohexane

 Dispense 12.0 mL of cyclohexane from the dispensing bottle into a 16 x 150 mm test tube that is clean and dry.
-Caution: cyclohexane is a flammable solvent.
+Caution: Cyclohexane is a flammable solvent.

-Wipe the temperature probe with a paper towel to be sure it is dry.
+Wipe the temperature probe with a Kimwipe to be sure it is dry.

 Insert the stopper with the temperature probe and wire stirrer into the test tube.